Enraged-Rabbit-Community/ERCF_v2/README.md

 <table>
 <tr>
 <td>
 Building something as complex as an MMU is a challenging undertaking but ERCFv2 project contains an amazingly detailed and illustrated manual with step-by-step instructions.
-We have tried to make the process similar to fitting together a jigsaw puzzle, albeit with a few optionally pieces.
+We have tried to make the process similar to fitting together a jigsaw puzzle, albeit with a few optional pieces.
 <p>

 [ERCFv2 PDF Manual](Documentation/ERCF_v2_Manual.pdf)